Tony Ball: Post 2003

 Ball became a non-executive director for various companies, which presently include: non-executive director of the Spanish cable company ONO; and a non-executive director of BT plc.
 In mid-2009, Ball started negotiations with ITV to become Chief Executive, but talks broke down in September over various contractual issues.

 Ball is a board member of the Olympic Delivery Authority for the London 2012 Summer Olympics, and a trustee of the Media Trust.

 Personal life

-His second marriage is to a Spanish-national lady, Gabriella; the couple have homes in London and Spain.
-The motorcycle he bought and rode whilst resident in California, was placed in his office at BSkyB.
+His second marriage is to a Spanish-national lady, Gabriella; the couple has homes in London and Spain.
+The motorcycle he bought and rode whilst resident in California was placed in his office at BSkyB.